meta-llama/llama-stack-apps/README.md

 - `PYTHONPATH=. mesop app/chat_with_custom_tools.py`  to showcase how custom tools are integrated
 - `PYTHONPATH=. mesop app/chat_moderation_with_llama_guard.py`  to showcase how the app is modified to act as a chat moderator for safety

-**Start a script that can create an agent and interact with the Distribution server**
+**Create agentic systems and interact with the Distribution server**
 ---------------------------------------------

 NOTE: Ensure that Distribution server is still running.